matrix-construct/construct/modules/client/sync/README.md

 Each `/sync` module implements two primary functions:

-- A simple boolean test of an event which determines if the client should receive that event.
-This is intended to be invoked for the _longpoll_ and _linear_ modes.

 - A complex composer for a response in _polylog_ mode.
-This requires the function itself to find all the events to include for a satisfying response.
+This requires the handler itself to find all the events to include for a satisfying response.
+This handler is invoked once for a `since` token during the single pass and is responsible for building JSON inside the object the handler is responsible for in the larger `/sync` tree.

+- A simple composer for a response in _linear_ mode.
+This requires the handler to evaluate the event argument being passed.
+If the event is to be included in the `/sync` response, the _linear_ handler builds a complete `/sync` JSON object tree around this event, which indicates where it is placed in the `/sync` tree.